kubedb/cli/docs/concepts/mongodb.md

 ## Next Steps
-- Learn how to use KubeDB to run a MySQL database [here](/docs/tutorials/mysql/README.md).
+- Learn how to use KubeDB to run a MongoDB database [here](/docs/tutorials/mongodb/README.md).
 - See the list of supported storage providers for snapshots [here](/docs/concepts/snapshot.md).
 - Thinking about monitoring your database?
 KubeDB works [out-of-the-box with Prometheus](/docs/tutorials/monitoring.md).
 - Learn how to use KubeDB in a [RBAC](/docs/tutorials/rbac.md) enabled cluster.